sofa-framework/doc/20_Simulation_Principles/11_Animation_Loop.md

     4. update the bounding box (volume covering all objects of the scene)

 * _MultiTagAnimationLoop_:
-  this animation loops works by labelling components using different tags.
+  this animation loop works by labelling components using different tags.
 With a _MultiTagAnimationLoop_, the loop of one simulation step is the same as the _DefaultAnimationLoop_, except that one tag is solved after another, given a list of tags:

     1. build and solve all linear systems in the scene
       1. for all components and nodes using the first tag